Utility Green Tariffs

 With a green tariff, eligible organizations buy bundled renewable energy from a specific project through their utility, usually through a longer-term agreement.
 With a green power product, customers, which can include residential customers, pay a cost premium as an extra line item on their electric bill to support an "off-the-shelf" renewable electricity product, which often is a mix of renewable energy resources.
 These are often shorter-term commitments and the renewable energy resource mix used to generate the green power can be intermittently changed by the utility.

 How do I know if my state has Utility Green Tariffs?

 As of February 2018, 21 utility green tariffs in 15 states have been proposed or approved.
 The states are Colorado, Georgia, Kentucky, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Mexico, North Carolina, Utah, Virginia, Washington, Wisconsin, and Wyoming.4 If you live in one of these states, your state has a traditionally regulated retail electricity market in which consumers have no choice but to purchase electricity from their local utility at prices regulated by the state and utility commission.
 Utility Green Tariffs are a relatively new option in regulated retail markets allowing qualifying organizations to procure bundled renewable electricity from specific renewable energy projects.

-For a map showing the status of utility green tariff programs throughout the U.S., see the World Resource Institute's U.S. Green Tariffs Map (44 pp, 559K) Exit.
+For a map showing the status of utility green tariff programs throughout the U.S., see the World Resource Institute's U.S. Green Tariffs Map.
 Click on your state to see if your utility offers a green tariff program and if your organization meets the eligibility requirements.